C430 Healthcare Quality Improvement and Risk Management

 Correct Answer:

-Describe how a Fishbone diagram can be utilized in a healthcare setting to improve quality
+Describe how a control chart can be utilized in the context of continuous quality improvement in healthcare.

 -